mikedilger/mosaic-spec/docs/core_tags.md

 * `[12:16]` - The offset as a little-endian encoded unsigned integer.
 * `[16:48]` - The hash (32 bytes) of the quoted record

-`KIND` is the kind of the quoted record.
+`KIND` is a 4-byte record [kind](kinds.md) indicating the kind of record that this one replies to.
+Replies are application-independent and may reference records of any type.
+This information is provided to prevent lookup of records of kinds that software is not able to or does not wish to handle.

 `OFFSET` is the offset into the content where the mention appears.